IbrahimSquared/visibility-based-marching/README.md

 # Important: Standard for inputting/reading images
 Mode=2 reads an image map, the path of which is specified in imagePath in settings.config, for example lab_image_edited.png (893x646) in the folder images. <br>
-If you open the image in Paint for example, the (1,1) pixel coordinate is the top left corner, and the (893x646) is in the right bottom corner.
-Meshes and matrices in MATLAB, instead, consider the bottom left corner as (1,1) and top right corner as (893x646).
-Since we are visualizing the results in MATLAB, the code has been edited to be MATLAB-style compatible.
+Bottom left corner is the origin. <br>
 This is relevant to selecting initialFrontline (starting point/s) and target_x and target_y (end/target point).
-The x coordinate (first element of initialFrontline and target_x) are the same as in Paint for example.
-The y coordinate (second element of initialFrontline and target_y) should be selected as 646 - paint_y_coordinate for example for lab_image_edited.
 This standard can ofcourse be changed.
-Inside the code you'll find places where for example a y coordinate is set as y = nrows_ - 1 - initialFrontline{2}.
-This is to account to this fact and to the fact that C++ begins indices at 0 instead of 1. <br>
 Note that initialFrontline in settings.config has the form {x1, y1, x2, y2, x3, y3...}, where x and y are the coordinates of starting positions.

 # MATLAB interface for reading output and generating plots/visualizations